codeGgroup/real-time-chat/README.md

   ```shell
   git commit -m "enter the commit message to describe your work"
   ```
-  you can look at my commits to take an example. then push
+  If you can sign your commits, that is recommended.
+If not, please don't worry about it. you can look at my commits to take an example. then push
   ```shell